Open Food Gardens ran for over10 years.

-The annual event – run by residents who are passionate about growing food – has been running for over nine years – with hundreds of people coming along to visit the gardens.
-Seedlings are sometimes on offer.
-Now included are local allotments.
+The annual free event – run by residents who are passionate about growing food opening up their gardens to visitors – with advice, tea and cake – ran for ten years – with hundreds of people coming along to visit the gardens.
+Seedlings were sometimes on offer.
+Included were local allotments.

 Sun Sept 8th 3 – 5pm.
 Theme: Alpacas!

 The Holt, Holtsmere End Lane Redbourn AL3 7AW

 Self-contained vegetable and soft fruit garden with wide range of vegetables.
 Additionally at the rear of the house tomatoes, and herbs are grown in pots.
 A field lies behind the vegetable patch which is the home to 9 alpacas.

 Includes a wide range of vegetables – potatoes, onions, carrots, beetroot, pumpkins, courgettes, garlic, sweet potatoes, beans, kale etc. There is soft fruit – gooseberries, currants, raspberries, strawberries, herbs, rhubarb.
 They are grown in the self-contained garden raised beds, half of which are new this year.
 Also containers with potatoes, carrots, garlic.

 There are two small ponds; 5 cats, 9 alpacas, and ducks!